 The passivity of the soul will be much more pronounced in full union and ecstasy.
 She will scarcely have any activity in the former, and none at all in the latter, when they have reached their highest development.
 But at this stage of the spiritual life, our prayer does not always mount to its maximum intensity.
 Far from it.
 Besides, it rises and falls, even during the course of the same exercise.
 For the most part, therefore, it will remain in simple quietude or in passive purifications.
 Briefly, contemplation is very, very seldom entirely passive.
-And, as a consequence, there will always be room for giving to it, must be harmonised and commingled with it.
+And, as a consequence, there will always be room for giving God a free hand, and very generally for our own activity also, in greater or lesser degree.
+But as the divine action is the principal, ours must be kept in due subordination to it, must be harmonized and commingled with it.